smokku/gwg-bindgen/README.md

 generated code to a [`good-web-game`](https://github.com/not-fl3/good-web-game) application.

 It uses `simple_logger` crate to `log!` in native mode and `web_logger` in WASM mode.
 Both versions build from the same codebase.
-You should see ggwg main-loop lifecycle methods calls in console.
+You should see gwg main-loop lifecycle methods calls in console.

-It requires a simple modification in the generated `_bg.js` file (replace `import * as wasm ...` with `export const wasm = {}`) and a simple boilerplate plugin for `miniquad` wasm loader - see `index.html`.
+It requires a modification in the bindgen generated `.js` file (see sed call below) and a boilerplate plugin for `miniquad` wasm loader - see `index.html`.

 ## Building